Henrrypg/drydock/README.rst

 Drydock
 =======

-Drydock is an opinionated tool offering a set of Tutor plugins aiming to provide features that enhance the operation of OpenedX installations in Kubernetes.
+Drydock iddds an opinionated tool offering a set of Tutor plugins aiming to provide features that enhance the operation of OpenedX installations in Kubernetes.
 It is developed by `Edunext <https://www.edunext.co/>`_

 - A set of Kubernetes Jobs that replace the current tutor jobs with `ArgoCD Sync Waves <https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/>`_ that allow for a more controlled deployment of openedx.